-Authors - Aneesh Raj student of NLUJA Assam and Tanya Biswas student of RGNUL Patiala
+Authored by Aneesh Raj, a student of NLUJA Assam and Tanya Biswas, a student at RGNUL Patiala.

 “The issue of bail is one of liberty, justice, public safety and burden of the public treasury, all of which insist that a developed jurisprudence of bail is integral to a socially sensitized judicial process”.